12 Avenue S.W. - Phase 3 Improvements

 Public engagement for 12 Avenue S.W. improvements was conducted in 2019.
 Read the What We Heard report to learn more.

 Initial Phase 3 designs were presented to the community in late 2019.
 As a result of continued community concern regarding the availability of on-street parking, we did more technical work on the design in 2020.
-The revised final design is now being completed and construction is anticipated in 2021.
+Construction is now underway.

 A number of corridors, or groupings of streets, were identiﬁed for the Centre City study area based on the idea that a single cycle track within the corridor would be able to appropriately serve the demand for that speciﬁc area.
 For each corridor, a number of potential cycle track alignments were identiﬁed.